leoym/leoym/README.md

 - 🌱 I’m currently learning and starting new challenges in Web Commerce.
 New experiences.
 DevOps culture.
 As an Entrepreneur I am trying to have my own Business.!!!

-Instructor at Udemy
+- 👯 I’m looking to collaborate as Instructor at Udemy

+My experience:
   CDN
   HLB
   Web Servers
   J2EE JAVA
   Cloud

+Skills:
   DevOps
   Automation

 Specialties:
   Electric Engineering and Information Technology.
   Windows and Linux Systems.
   Web commerce.

 - 📫 How to reach me: leonardo@lymtec.com.br